Module peano

 §Why not always use them ?

-Well, simply because you cannot add two peano integers together, at least not efficiently. if you need to do usual arithmetic operations, you should use a normal integer.
+Well, simply because you cannot add two peano integers together, at least not efficiently.
+If you need to do usual arithmetic operations, you should use a normal integer.

 §Ghost code